VirgilSecurity/virgil-cli/doc/markdown/card-search-app.1.md

 OPTIONS
 =======

-    -o *file*,  --out *file*
+    -o <arg>,  --out <arg>
-     Application cards.
-If omitted, stdout is used
+     Folder in which will be saved a Virgil Cards

-    -c *arg*,  --application-name *arg*
+    -c <arg>,  --application-name <arg>
-     (required) Application name, if application name = '*' - get all Application Cards from Public Keys Service
+     (required)  Application name, name = '*' - get all Cards

+    -V,  --VERBOSE
+     Show detailed information

     --,  --ignore_rest
-     Ignores the rest of the labeled arguments following this flag
+     Ignores the rest of the labeled arguments following this flag.

     --version
-     Displays version information and exits
+     Displays version information and exits.

     -h,  --help
-     Displays usage information and exits
+     Displays usage information and exits.

 EXAMPLES
 ========